CASE FILEVH-2026-001

 Option B: Stop and explore.
 If you're the type who wants to map everything before committing to story, now is the time.
 Find every vehicle class, every weapon type, and every side activity.

 Option C: Break in your favorite vehicle class.
 Muscle cars, motorcycles, aircraft — pick the vehicle class that speaks to you and spend 3 hours just driving.
-The handling model in GTA VI is significantly different from GTA V.
+The handling model in GTA 6 is expected to be significantly evolved from GTA V, based on trailer footage and Rockstar's pattern from RDR2.

 The First 10 Hours Rule